Mildred Gibson - The Tribune

 Mildred Gibson

-Mildred Louise Gibson, 81, of Huntington, West Virginia, died on Friday, July 1, 2022, at The Emogene Dolin Jones Hospice House of Huntington, West Virginia.
+Mildred Louise McKenzie Gibson, 81, of Huntington, West Virginia died on Friday, July 1, 2022.

-Graveside service will be 11 a.m.
-Saturday at Hillcrest Cemetery, Huntington, West Virginia.
+A graveside service will be held at Hillcrest Cemetery on Saturday at 11 a.m.

 Email newsletter signup